Two-Stage Decoding Algorithm and Bounds for Group Testing with Prior Statistics: Numerical Evaluation

 \subsubsection{Theoretical Analysis}

-In Fig.~\ref{fig:pd_after_coma_bounds} we show the concentration of $\left|\mathcal{P}^{(S_{1,1})} \right|$, as obtained from the simulation, along with the bound on its expectation and on the worst-case that were calculated in Theorems \ref{thm:avg_coma_bounds} and \ref{thm:upper_bound_PD_coma_bernoulli} respectively.
+In Fig.~\ref{fig:pd_after_coma_bounds} we show the concentration of $\left|\mathcal{P}^{(S_{1,1})} \right|$, as obtained from the simulation, along with the bound on its expectation and the upper deviation bound that were calculated in Theorems \ref{thm:avg_coma_bounds} and \ref{thm:upper_bound_PD_coma_bernoulli} respectively.
+Under the random-$K$ model, these theoretical bounds are interpreted conditionally on the realized value of $K$ (as done here), while the probability that $K$ falls outside the design interval $(K_{\min},K_{\max})$ is negligible by concentration and is accounted for separately in the overall error analysis.
 Note that the worst-case scenario regarding \ac{msgt} is when \ac{lva} filters the correct set of defective items.
 That may happen if the number of possibly defective items exceeds the threshold $\gamma K$.
 Since in \ac{msgt}, we only allow this deviation from the average and ignore the case of exceeding this threshold, our upper bound for the worst-case does not cover all potential realizations of $\left| \mathcal{P}^{(S_{1,1})} \right|$.
 Similarly, Fig.~\ref{fig:dd_after_dd_bounds} demonstrates the concentration of $\left| \mathcal{P}^{(DD)}\right|$, as acquired through simulation, and the lower bound on its expectation as given in Theorem~\ref{thm:avg_dd_bound}.
 Fig.~\ref{fig:gamma_vs_T} illustrates the numerically computed lower bound for $\gamma$, derived from the inequality provided in Proposition~\ref{prop:gamma_cond}.
-For this simulation, we fix $N=500$, $K=3$, and calculate $\gamma$ value for a specific range of $T$ relative to the upper bound of \ac{ml}.
-As explained in Section~\ref{sec_main_res}, our conjecture asserts that any value of $\gamma$ surpassing this lower bound guarantees that \ac{msgt} performance will be at least on par with that of \ac{ml}.
+For this simulation, we fix $N=500$, $K=3$, and calculate $\gamma$ value for a specific range of $T$ relative to the upper bound of \ac{ml}. \off{As explained in Section~\ref{sec_main_res}, our conjecture asserts that any value of $\gamma$ surpassing this lower bound guarantees that \ac{msgt} performance will be at least on par with that of \ac{ml}.
 Therefore, whenever computational resources allow, it is advisable to choose the value of $\gamma$ corresponding to the lower bound.
-This approach was followed in the subsequent simulations, and the practical outcomes presented in Subsection~\ref{subsec:eval} provide empirical support for our conjecture.
-Fig.\ref{fig:complexity:number_of_computations_2plots} compares the number of potential combinations to be examined in the \ac{map} step, with and without the execution of the \ac{lva} step in \ac{msgt}.
+This approach was followed in the subsequent simulations, and the practical outcomes presented in Subsection~\ref{subsec:eval} provide empirical support for our conjecture.} Fig.\ref{fig:complexity:number_of_computations_2plots} compares the number of potential combinations to be examined in the \ac{map} step, with and without the execution of the \ac{lva} step in \ac{msgt}.
 It can be observed that the \ac{lva} step performs an extensive filtering process, which allows \ac{msgt} to remain feasible even when executing \ac{map} is no longer possible, especially in a regime below \ac{ml} upper bound.

 The converse of the \ac{gt} problem with general prior statistics was developed by Li et al. \cite{li2014group} and according to which any \ac{gt} algorithm with a maximum error probability $P_e$ requires a number of tests that satisfies